-Whoever is working on the Languagenut website SEO wise doesn’t have a clue what they are doing.
+Whoever is working on the Languagenut website doesn’t have a clue what they are doing.

-The funny thing is I made the SEO pitch July 2017 and at the time I was willing to work full-time on the site throwing my entire SEO network (network of domains and social media accounts) behind it’s online promotion for around £60,000 a year: a bargain for someone with 15+ years SEO experience.
+The funny thing is I made the pitch July 2017 and at the time I was willing to work full-time on the site throwing my entire network of domains and social media accounts behind it’s online promotion for around £60,000 a year: a bargain for someone with 15+ years online marketing experience.

 I assume Languagenut have several staff members working on online marketing/promotion, they are probably paid between £20K-£35K annually each (that could be over £100K a year between them) and they’ve achieved very little over the past 16 months.

 What a waste of time and money.

 For some inexplicable reason someone working for Languagenut deleted ALL the Blog content without having a replacement plan.
 The Blog content wasn’t very good, but deleting it left the site for months with coming soon posts which is so unprofessional and brand damaging!

 Even now the UK Blog has only 4 poorly optimized webpages.